-With beginner level game boards such as this one, you will always be able to find a valid cell at each step.
+With Sudoku for beginners games such as this one, you will always be able to find a valid cell at each step easily.

-With your filling up of every empty cell by a single possible digit following the stringent rules, the complexity of the game gets reduced by just a little bit.
+When you fill up an empty cell by a single possible digit following the stringent Sudoku rules, the complexity of the game reduces by just a little bit.

-In other words, if a game board comes with many cells filled up already, its difficulty level generally is not high.
-Conversely if you find a game board with very few cells filled up, finding the first valid cell itself may become a very difficult task.
+In other words, if a game comes with many cells filled up already, its difficulty level is not high.
+Conversely if you find a game with very few cells filled up, finding the first valid cell itself may become a very difficult task.

-If you think a bit you will be able to appreciate that the chances will be more in your easily finding a valid cell where no digit except a single digit out of the 9 is possible, if the number of cells already filled up is more.
-As a particular digit may be placed only once in a row or column or a 9-cell square, the more the number of filled up digits, the less are the possibilities of placing a digit in a particular cell.
+Obviously, it should be easier to find a valid cell with a unique possible digit if the number of cells already filled up is more.
+As a particular digit may be placed only once in a row or column or a 9-cell major square, the more the number of filled up digits, the less are the possible number of digits in an empty cell.

-In fact that is the whole objective - to reduce the possibility of filling up a cell to exactly one digit.
+In fact that is the whole objective - to reduce the number of possible digits that can be filled in a cell to exactly ONE.

 Valid cell and Valid digit

-We define a VALID digit as the digit you write in an empty cell so that,
+We define a VALID digit as the digit you fill in an empty cell so that,

-It is the only possible digit which you can put in the cell following the rules of the game.
+It is the only possible digit that you can place in the cell following the rules of the game.